stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 ### 3.1 Building the "Gather-Resources" Playbook.

-As part of preparation to the investigation, you need to know all related services / resources involved with the issue.
-When the email notification is sent, information in the email does not contain resources that needs to be investigated.
+When the email notification is sent, it does not include the resources that you need to investigat.
+You will need to identify all related services and resources involved with the issue.

-This is why, in the following steps we will build a playbook to acquire all the related resources using our alarm arn as it's reference.
+In the following steps you will build a playbook to acquire all the related resources using and will use you alarm ARN as a reference to identify the underlying resources.

-When creating a playbook or any code in general, re-usability is something that is very important to consider early on.
-By codifying your playbook, you can create your playbook once and used in multiple different context, this will reduce overhead in re-writing codes that has identical objectives.
+When you create a codified playbook, structuring your code so that parts of it can be re-used with other events and in other contexts can simplify your future playbook development.
+The actions that are codified to collect resource information are applicable to many events.

 ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-architecture-graphics1.png)